 Examines issues related to functioning of airlines from an economic perspective.
 They include government regulation, the role of airlines in the economy, entry into and exit from the industry, supply, demand, cost, pricing and air cargo.
-The course also provides an introduction to the basic principles of insurance and risk with their special application to the aviation industry.
+The course introduces the basic principles of insurance and risk with their special application to the aviation industry.
 Spring offering only